Narasimman-V/pagination-x/README.md

 	- Navigation tool bar (displayed at the bottom right) can have links to pages or a text box where users can enter a page (handy if the number of pages is too large)
 	- Two special buttons to get the next/previous set of page links apart from the usual next/previous/first/last buttons (applicable only if the navigation bar has links for pages)
 - **Search**
 	- By default, search looks through all displayed columns but search can be turned off for specific column(s).
+We can also add a different key for search or a multiple (comma separated) keys for a single column.
 - **Page Size Options**
 	- Page size options can be customized
 	- Default page size (page size on load) can also be customized